Camp Redwood (American Horror Story): Reception

 "Camp Redwood" was watched by 2.13 million people during its original broadcast and gained a 1.0 ratings share among adults aged 18–49.

 The episode received largely positive reviews.
 On the review aggregator Rotten Tomatoes, "Camp Redwood" holds a 94% approval rating, based on 32 reviews with an average rating of 8.61/10.
 The critical consensus reads: "An ode to the 80s horror genre, 'Camp Redwood' settles in to the classic backdrop with a stellar cast, leaving the door open for an ambitious season."

 Ron Hogan of Den of Geek gave the episode a 5/5, saying, "The script is bolstered by solid performances all around, and Bradley Buecker's strong direction reinforces both positive aspects of the show.
 The opening credits are a thing of '80s beauty, and Buecker must have been studying the '80s slasher playbook because he nails the tone and shooting style, right down to recreation of some of the flaws of the genre."
 He concluded his review by adding, "As solidly as Roanoke nailed reality television, 1984 nails the slasher sub-genre.
 For the most part, it avoids winking at the camera, Matthew Morrison's Trevor aside, and the episode works as a great setup for what's to come."

 Kat Rosenfield from Entertainment Weekly gave the episode a B+.
 She criticized the writing, saying, "Ryan Murphy appropriated the writing budget... and spent it all on thong leotards, shimmer stockings, and sleeveless polyester turtlenecks," but she enjoyed the performances and look of the cast.
 She also noted and appreciated the references to classic horror films, citing I Know What You Did Last Summer, and calls the scene where Ramirez attacks Brooke "creepy".
 She ended her review by giving a positive opinion about the episode cliffhanger, commenting, "Because it’s 1984!
 Excess is in!"

-Matt Fowler of IGN gave the episode a 8.1 out of 10 and wrote, "American Horror Story: 1984 kicks things off with a story designed to dive back into '80s horror and remind us how fun and freaky the slasher genre can be.
+Matt Fowler of IGN gave the episode an 8.1 out of 10 and wrote, "American Horror Story: 1984 kicks things off with a story designed to dive back into '80s horror and remind us how fun and freaky the slasher genre can be.
 For the first time in a while, a bunch of decent (ish) characters are up on the chopping block, instead of the show's usual parade of vicious and cruel creeps.
 This suggests the season won't be a harsh hornet's nest full of nasty nightmares, like many previous installments have been, but instead a medium-spicy ride full of crowd-pleasing chills."